FOR MARINE EMERGENCIES PLEASE CONTACT JOINT RESCUE COORDINATION CENTRE (JRCC) on VHF Channel 16 or CALL 1-800-567-5111, *16 or #727 or Dial 9-1-1

 Marine search and rescue volunteers are trained to respond to high-risk situations to save others.
 Sadly, not all searches end in rescues; any mission can quickly turn into a recovery of someone who has perished on the water.
 Close calls, major injuries, and incidents involving children can also be very difficult to process.

 Critical incident stress refers to the range of physical and psychological symptoms that might be experienced by someone because of being involved in a traumatic or critical incident.
+Although these are normal responses to abnormal events, these symptoms can cause discomfort or distress, possibly impacting one’s sense of well-being and day to day functioning.

 Twelve (12) RCMSAR members have completed their peer support training and received an international certification that enables them to deliver CISM services to all our 31 stations.